 While sales forecasting isn’t rocket science, it can get complex owing to incomplete sales data and growing teams.
 How businesses project their growth differs in how they operate and manage their teams.
 Overall, there are a few approaches that businesses generally opt for.

-The bottom-up and top-down approach is what businesses choose from to plan their revenue targets.
+The bottom-up, top-down, and qualitative approach is what businesses choose from to plan their revenue targets.

 This approach is aspirational, where the leaders chart the growth plans.
 For example, an 80% increase in revenue or doubling the number of units sold by next year.
 The top-down approach takes the following factors into account: